TheMiningKing/website-nov-2017/blog/source/_posts/What-is-a-Cryptocurrency-Wallet.md

 ## A paper wallet?

 Yes indeed.
 Your computer may crash, or your phone may get stolen.
 Print your wallet to paper and hide it somewhere good.
 Your wallet and its ether will exist as long as the Ethereum blockchain itself exists.

-It's worth it to have a paper backup hidden in a place safe from water, fire, and burglars.
+It's worth the effort to have a paper backup hidden in a place safe from water, fire, and burglars.

 ## So what's easiest for me?